SamsonAmos/How_to_build_a_seed_marketplace_with_celo_and_javascript/README.md

 ## Smart Contract Development

-Lets begin by building our first smart contract on Solidity using the Remix IDE.
+Let's begin by building our first smart contract on Solidity using the Remix IDE.
 The Remix IDE is a web based IDE that allows developers to write, test and deploy smart contracts on the blockchain.
-But for this tutorial we will be deploying our smart contract on the Celo network or blockchain.
+But for this tutorial, we will be deploying our smart contract on the Celo network or blockchain.

 You can learn how the remix works by following the steps below: